vonforum/rsepl/README.md

 ## Prerequisites, installation and usage

-RsEPL requires:

-* cargo to be installed and available in PATH
-* user data directory to be writable (AppData\Roaming in Windows, $HOME/.local/share or $XDG_DATA_Home on Linux etc)
+RsEPL requires cargo to be installed and available in PATH.
+It tries running in a default data directory.
+If it's not available, writable or you just want to use a different one, you can specify a directory with `-d`. **Note that RsEPL will overwrite any `src/main.rs` and `Cargo.toml` files in that directory.**

 Install with cargo: